The expansion of the Shawnigan Lake Museum

-Our need for more space at the museum is not so much about a need for additional display space.
-It is more about having the space to expand our services to the community.
+The need for more space at the museum is not as much a need for additional exhibit space as it is about space to expand services to the community.
 One of the fundamental objectives of any museum is to educate:

-- Museums possess the resource materials to enrich and improve the school curriculum which should be integrated into the education system.
-We have had many school groups visit the Shawnigan Lake Museum, but it is difficult in our cramped space to accommodate a class of twenty to thirty students; the teachers; the parents and the volunteers that are necessary to ensure a rewarding experience.
-We also have visits from local pre-school groups, Cubs and Brownies.
+- Museums possess the resource materials to enrich and improve the school curriculum and can be an integral component the education system.
+Many school groups visit the Shawnigan Lake Museum but it is difficult in the cramped space to accommodate classes of twenty to thirty students; the teachers; the parents and the volunteers that are necessary to ensure a rewarding experience.

 Another objective of a museum is to provide an attraction that draws people to the area.

 Heritage and tourism go hand in hand.
 Research shows that Heritage Tourism is an integral part of successful tourism and therefore contributes greatly to the economic benefits of an area.

 - According to research, travellers are seeking experiences that that are distinct and authentic, and they prefer trips that will teach them something new.

 The new space will include: